-Belgium secures two silver medals on final day of World Athletics Indoor Champions
+Belgium secure two silver medals on final day of World Athletics Indoor Champions

-Eliott Crestan claimed silver in the 800 metres at the World Athletics Indoor Championships on Sunday evening.
-Not long after, Belgium added another silver medal in the men's 4x400 metres relay.
+Eliott Crestan claimed silver in the 800m at the World Athletics Indoor Championships in Poland on Sunday evening.
+Not long after, Belgium added another silver medal in the men's 4x400m relay.

-Later on Sunday, the Belgian Tornados also claimed silver in the men’s 4x400 metres.
-Jonathan Sacoor, Christian Iguacel, Julien Watrin and Alexander Doom clocked 3:03.29, finishing behind the United States, who set a championship record of 3:01.52.
+Later on Sunday, the Belgian Tornados claimed silver in the men’s 4x400m.
+Jonathan Sacoor, Christian Iguacel, Julien Watrin and Alexander Doom clocked 3:03.29, finishing behind the USA, who set a championship record of 3:01.52.

-Sunday's result marks the team's fifth medal at the World Indoor Championships, following gold in 2022 and 2024, silver in 2010 and bronze in 2018.
+This is the relay team's fifth medal at the World Indoor Championships, following gold in 2022 and 2024, silver in 2010 and bronze in 2018.

 Belgium leaves Toruń with three medals in total.
-Earlier in the championships, Sacoor and Watrin, alongside Ilana Hanssens and Helena Ponette, won gold in the mixed 4x400 metres on Friday.
+Sacoor and Watrin, alongside Ilana Hanssens and Helena Ponette, won gold in the mixed 4x400m on Friday.

 © BELGA PHOTO JASPER JACOBS